razaibi/Wirup/docs/index.md

 **Natural Data Objects**

->Wirup uses natural data objects like JSON and Arrays to serve as data sources for the application.
+>Wirup uses natural data objects like `JSON and Arrays` to serve as data sources for the application.
 The focus is to avoid managing complex models which need to be maintained separately.

 **Templates**

 >The application is subdivided into templates (think as separate pages).
-These are like containers which can be mapped on to specific URLs.
+These are like `UI containers which can be mapped on to specific URLs`.

 **Components**